- Radiation Basics

 The variation in wavelength is sensed as a change in colour.

 Immediately to the left of the visible spectrum is infra-red radiation which can be detected as heat although not very efficiently when compared with the ability to detect visible light.
 Further to the left are radio waves (including microwaves) and long radio waves which complete the low energy end of the spectrum.
-These radiations are unable to be perceived at normal levels.
+These radiations are unable to be perceived at levels typically encountered by the public.

-The mobile phone system operating at about 900 & 1800 megahertz (MHz) for GSM, 800 & 900 MHz for WCDMA, 1800 MHz for LTE and 2100 MHz for UMTS is located in a region of the spectrum that is referred to as both microwave radiation and radiofrequency radiation (RFR).
+The mobile phone system operates at frequencies from 800 MHz to 2400 MHz which are located in a region of the spectrum that is referred to as both microwave radiation and radiofrequency radiation (RFR).
 For the purposes of this discussion both terms will be used interchangeably.

 The Mobile Phone System